 Please be a patient patient.
 When the surgery appointments are running late, this is because the doctor has been held up with a more complicated case.

-Medical Students - We are a Primary Care teaching practice and provide teaching and learning experiences for medical undergraduates - Patient confidentiality is protected at all times.
-If you do not wish the student to be present during consultation please advise the receptionist at the time of your appointment.
+We are a Primary Care teaching practice and provide teaching and learning experiences for medical undergraduates - Patient confidentiality is protected at all times.
+If you do not wish the student to be present during consultation please advise the patient service advisers at the time of your appointment.

-Practice Nurse for management of long term conditions, cervical smears, dressings, ear wax, minor injuries, blood pressure etc.
+For management of long term conditions, cervical smears, dressings, ear wax, blood pressure etc.

 Healthcare Assistant for health checks, smoking cessation, spirometry, bloods, dressings, suture removal etc.